 They may be have been placed on hospice due to a certain health condition or health conditions, which may have caused them to lose or reduce some of their physical abilities.
 They may be in pain or have mobility problems that make it difficult to exercise regularly.

 Although a doctor may prescribe pain medication for general pain relief, it still may be difficult to move around.

-A physical therapist will work with the client to find ways to build up muscles and general coordination.
-Along with offering a range of exercises during each scheduled session, the therapist may also assign “homework” like additional exercises for the client to continue to work on during the days when there aren’t any sessions scheduled.
+A physical therapist will work with the patient to find ways to build up muscles and general coordination.
+Along with offering a range of exercises during each scheduled session, the therapist may also assign “homework” like additional exercises for the patient to continue to work on during the days when there aren’t any sessions scheduled.